paas-team-324/keepalived-allocator-operator/README.md

 3. (Disconnected environment) Push the relevant images to your disconnected registry and update the `Deployment` object within `deploy/bundle.yaml` with the new image names

-4. Use migration bundle to clean-up old operator objects without deleting the custom resources like so: `oc delete -f deploy/0.3_migration/0.3_migration_delete_bundle.yaml`. __This action will remove the current operator, meaning the existing objects will not be reconciled until step 5 below is performed.__
+4. Use migration bundle to clean-up old operator objects without deleting the custom resources like so: `kubectl delete -f deploy/0.3_migration/0.3_migration_delete_bundle.yaml`. __This action will remove the current operator, meaning the existing objects will not be reconciled until step 5 below is performed.__

 5. Create the new operator manifest: `kubectl create -f deploy/bundle.yaml`. `CustomResourceDefinition` objects which already exist (specifically `groupsegmentmappings.paas.org`, `ips.paas.org` and `virtualips.paas.org`) will report `AlreadyExists` error which is normal.